Barbara and La’Myra Briley – Trapped in a frozen forest

 It seems there was a communications error and at some point along the journey Barbara turned down a small country road in Dinwiddie County, Virginia and continued on until she ran over a small tree were her car got stuck.

-They decided the best thing to do would be to wait it out until another car came by, and since they weren’t dressed for harsh winter weather and Barbara didn’t want to risk taking a 5 year old outside, they stayed in the car and patiently waited for help.
+They decided the best thing to do would be to wait it out until another car came by, and since they weren’t dressed for harsh winter weather and Barbara didn’t want to risk taking a 5-year-old outside, they stayed in the car and patiently waited for help.
 The only problem was that the road they had turned down was a private road and even though they were only about 1 mile from a paved road, they didn’t know this and thought staying put would be the best chance to get rescued.

-Several days past and not a single vehicle came down the road, and by now they were in a desperate situation.
-Water wasn’t a problem as they brought drinks with them and could melt snow by putting it inside a container in the car, but the small amount of snacks they had brought had now ran out.
+Several days passed and not a single vehicle came down the road, and by now they were in a desperate situation.
+Water wasn’t a problem as they brought drinks with them and could melt snow by putting it inside a container in the car, but the small amount of snacks they had brought had now run out.
 Barbara’s energy had been completely sapped by the weather and lack of food, and she now couldn’t walk the mile trip to the paved road even if she knew it was there.

 Fortunately her family were expecting them and after a few hours had passed after the time they were supposed to arrive and with no one being able contact the pair, their family raised the alarm and reported them missing.
 The response was swift with numerous search teams checking guard rails for crashes and helicopters sweeping woodland areas.